Her Name is Leslie Knope, and She is Breaking Barriers for Women in Politics

 There is an adage that "It's not what you know; it's who you know."
 This is certainly true in politics.
 Networking accounts for the majority of securing nominations and campaign funds, as well as simply being aware of what seats are available and who the competition is.
 As many of these conversations occur in male-dominated arenas, women are easily left behind, given less opportunity to make vital connections or become aware of opportunities.

 We see Leslie Knope directly acknowledge this disadvantage twice, once in Season 1, Episode 4, "Boys Club" and once in Season 2, Episode 10, "Hunting Trip."
 In both episodes, Leslie feels that she is being left behind by her male coworkers and is missing opportunities because of it.
 Moreover, both times the burden is on Leslie to fight to be included and accepted in a male-centric setting and activity.
-This unintentional form of discrimination creates spaces that are not welcoming to women and that bar them from accessing political resources and consequently being able to establish and secure their own nomination.
+This unintentional form of discrimination creates spaces that are not welcoming to women and that bar them from accessing political resources and consequently create barriers to being able to establish and secure a nomination.

 2. Lack of Knowledge of the Skills to Run a Campaign